Work Highlights

 Numerous rounds of iterative or concept research of key app areas, features, and UI layouts.
 Specific focus areas included navigation, information architecture, visual accessibility for color blind athletes, usability testing, and future design concepts evaluating new layouts, navigation, and content discoverability.

-The culmination of this evaluative and concept research led to a customer-informed information architecture, improved navigation, and a new onboarding tutorial, all of which contributed to a 16% reduction in new members’ struggles understanding Zwift.
+The culmination of this evaluative and concept research led to a customer-informed information architecture, improved navigation, and a new onboarding tutorial, all of which contributed to a 16% reduction in new members’ struggles understanding Zwift and a five-to-eight-fold increase in subscriptions by trialists.

 Strategic Research: Why Members Cancel